Fermion (non)reheating with a quartic inflaton potential: Introduction

-In the present work, we focus on the production of spin $1/2$ fermions from the decay of the inflaton field as it oscillates about a quartic minimum, choosing for definiteness the quartic T-model.
-Unlike previous attempts by some of the authors~\cite{Garcia:2023eol}, we study here the dynamics of the fermionic sector without making the perturbative (Boltzmann) approximation, requiring for simplicity only the presence of the inflaton and the fermion sectors, and a direct coupling between them.
+A prerequisite for reheating is the equality between the energy densities of the inflaton and its daughter products.
+In this work, we investigate whether this minimal requirement can be met in the first place.
+This allows us to set lower bounds on the strength of the Yukawa-like coupling.
+We take on the task of computing the fermion production from the respective dominant mechanism prior to and post-fragmentation in an attempt to provide a more complete picture of fermion production during the preheating stage after inflation.
+Our results suggest that in fact, fermions are unlikely to reheat and thus, in quartic inflaton potentials, a scalar or a vector boson must be additionally coupled to fermions.
+Unlike in a previous attempt ~\cite{Garcia:2023eol}, we study here the dynamics of the fermionic sector without making the perturbative (Boltzmann) approximation, requiring for simplicity only the presence of the inflaton and the fermion sectors, and a direct coupling between them.
 This means that we account for the decay of the condensate inflaton component and the inhomogeneous inflaton fluctuations before and after fragmentation.
 It also means that, prior to fragmentation, we follow the fermion field by numerically solving its Dirac equation in the weak and strong coupling regimes, obtaining its PSD and the corresponding energy density.
 After fragmentation, in order to account for free inflaton quanta decays, we take the previously obtained fermion PSD as the initial condition for its further evolution using the Boltzmann equation.
 We solve this equation numerically to ensure that the effects of time-dependent masses and fermionic quantum statistics are properly taken into account.
 We demonstrate that, in the range of couplings identified in~\cite{Garcia:2023eol} as required for successful reheating, the presence of resonance effects, kinematic blocking and Pauli suppression can strongly halt the decays of the inflaton, further reducing the parameter space for successful fermionic reheating.
+We find in particular that in the absence of other inflaton-matter couplings, reheating in a quartic potential cannot be fully completed by its perturbative decay into fermions.

 The structure of the paper is the following.
 In Section~\ref{sec:afterinflation}, we introduce the inflation model on which we base our study, and the couplings between the inflaton and the spin 1/2 fermion that will be responsible for reheating.
 Section~\ref{sec:infosc} summarizes the background evolution of the homogeneous inflaton condensate prior to fragmentation, and the equations that govern the dynamics of the fermion sector.
 Section~\ref{sec:frag} provides a brief summary of inflaton fragmentation in a quartic potential.
 Our analysis of fermion production during reheating in a quartic potential prior to fragmentation is presented in Section~\ref{eq:beforefrag}.
 In Section~\ref{sec:boltzmann}, we make use of the Boltzmann equation to construct a perturbative approximation to the dynamics, which is contrasted with the full non-perturbative (Heisenberg) solution in Section~\ref{sec:nonpert}.
 This section contains our exploration of the parameter space for successful reheating prior to inflaton fragmentation.
 Section~\ref{sec:afterfrag} presents our analysis of particle production after inflaton fragmentation without any approximations, other than the use of the Boltzmann equation for the decay of free inflaton quanta.
 Finally, our conclusions and a summary of our findings are presented in Section~\ref{sec:conclusion}.